 – Prioritise and compartmentalise.
 Be logical and precise in your processes.
 Delete extraneous distractions when you are on task – turn off notifications, shut the door, put headphones in.
 Practice effective ways of letting others know that when you’re on task, that is your priority.
 Then, when it’s time, move to the compartment that might be ‘social’ or ‘fitness’ or ‘eating’.
 (Create compartments for all of these – otherwise you risk not attending to them as needed.)

-– Exercise: Clear your head with long distance, repetitive, solo activities like running or cycling, ideally in the afternoon.
+– Exercise: Clear your head with long distance, repetitive, solo activities like running, cycling, or weights training, ideally in the afternoon.
 Start mornings with activity that gets you breathing deeply and circulating but does not expend essential energy too soon.

 For the most precise and personalised data, access your ph360 profile.
 Identify what you are going to action when, and track your progress in their implementation.